-Husband contends that since the wording "stay-on-pay" does not appear in the Individual Income Tax Bulletins until the 2001-2002 edition, it does not apply to the taxable year 2000.
-Husband also contends that all payments received in 1999 and 2000 from Employer under both the Separation Agreement and Release and the Incentive to Stay Agreement and Release qualify for the severance wage deduction.

-It has been the Department's position since the statute's inception that a "stay bonus" or "stay-on-pay" does not qualify for purposes of the deduction for severance wages.
-While the issue was not addressed in the Individual Income Tax Bulletins until the 2001-2002 edition, the Department of Revenue had communicated its written policy as early as April 1, 1998, as evidenced by Directive PD-98-1.
-The law in its present form was effective for tax years beginning on or after January 1, 1998.
+The Department of Revenue's long-standing position has been that a "stay bonus" or issue was not addressed in the Individual Income Tax Bulletins until the 2001-2002 edition, the

+"stay-on-pay" does not qualify for purposes of the deduction for severance wages.
+While the

+Department communicated its written policy as early as April 1, 1998, as evidenced by Directive

+PD-98-1.
+The law in its present form was effective for tax years beginning on or after January 1,

+1998.
 The Directive states that severance wages do not include a "stay bonus" paid to an employee as an incentive to continue working.

-The issue before the Assistant Secretary is whether Husband is in fact entitled to the deduction for severance wages claimed on his income tax return for the tax year 2000.
+The issue before the Assistant Secretary is whether Taxpayer is in fact entitled to the deduction for severance wages claimed on his income tax return for the tax year 2000.
 The burden is on a taxpayer to show that he or she comes within an exemption or an exception.
 Sabine v.
 Gill, 229 N.C.
 599, 51 S.E.
 2d 1 (1948).
-According to the Incentive to Stay Agreement and Release, in order to qualify for receipt of the second payment issued in the taxable year 2000, Husband was required to remain employed with Employer through December 31, 1999, and then report to work for Buyer on January 1, 2000.
-While "severance wages" is not defined in the statute, the term does not include payments that represent compensation for past or future services.
+According to the Incentive to Stay Agreement and Release, in order to qualify for receipt of the second payment issued in the taxable year 2000, Taxpayer was required to remain employed with Employer through the end of tax year 1999, and then report to work for Buyer on January 1, 2000.
+Severance wages do not include payments that represent compensation for past or future services.

 "Taxation is the rule; exemption the exception."
 Odd Fellows v.
 Swain, 217 N.C.
 632, 637, 9 S.E.
 2d 365, 368 (1940). "[S]tatutes providing exemption from taxation are strictly construed."
 Sale v.
 Johnson, Commissioner of Revenue, 258 N.C.
 749, 755, 129 S.E.
 2d 465, 469 (1963).
-Consequently, the Assistant Secretary finds that Taxpayers have not carried their burden of proving entitlement to the deduction for severance wages for the taxable year 2000.
+Consequently, the Assistant Secretary finds that Taxpayer has not carried his burden of proving entitlement to the deduction for severance wages for the taxable year 2000.

-Based on the foregoing findings of fact and conclusions of law, the proposed assessment as amended for taxable year 2000, is found to be lawful and proper in every respect and is hereby sustained.
+Based on the foregoing findings of fact and conclusions of law, the proposed assessment for taxable year 2000 is found to be lawful and proper in every respect and is hereby sustained.

-Made and entered this 19th day of July, 2002.
+Made and entered this 25th day of November, 2002.